In the Heat of the Night (film)

-In the Heat of the Night is a 1967 American neo-noir mystery drama film directed by Norman Jewison.
-It is based on John Ball's 1965 novel of the same name and tells the story of Virgil Tibbs, a Black police detective from Philadelphia, who becomes involved in a murder investigation in a small town in Mississippi.
-It stars Sidney Poitier and Rod Steiger, and was produced by Walter Mirisch.
-The screenplay was written by Stirling Silliphant.
+In the Heat of the Night is a 1967 American mystery drama film directed by Norman Jewison, produced by Walter Mirisch, and starring Sidney Poitier and Rod Steiger.
+It tells the story of Virgil Tibbs (Poitier), a black police detective from Philadelphia, who becomes embroiled in a murder investigation in a small town in Mississippi.
+The film was adapted by Stirling Silliphant from John Ball's 1965 novel of the same name.

-At the 40th Academy Awards the film was nominated for seven Oscars, winning five including Best Picture and Best Actor for Steiger.
+Released by United Artists in August 1967, the film was a widespread critical and commercial success.
+At the 40th Academy Awards the film was nominated for seven Oscars, winning five, including Best Picture, Best Adapted Screenplay, and Best Actor for Rod Steiger.
+Quincy Jones' score, featuring a title song performed by Ray Charles, was nominated for a Grammy Award.
+The success of the film spawned two film sequels featuring Poitier, and a television series of the same name, which aired from 1988 to 1995.

+In the Heat of the Night is widely considered one of the most important American films of the 1960s.
 The quote "They call me Mister Tibbs! was listed as number 16 on the American Film Institute's 100 Years...100 Movie Quotes, a list of top film quotes.
 The film also appears on AFI's 100 Years...100 Movies, a list of the 100 greatest movies in American cinema.
 In 2002, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".